In the first race of the 2020 season, Elfyn makes a bold statement of intent with a third ...

-Elfyn Evans is a Welsh rally driver who displays an unusually impressive level of speed.
-Based in Dolgellau in Gwynedd, the 29 year old has already established a track record of success at every level he has tackled to date.
+Elfyn Evans is a Welsh rally driver with proven World Championship stage-winning pace.
+Based in Dolgellau in Gwynedd, the 31 year old has already established a track record of success at every level he has tackled to date.

 In 2012, Elfyn secured the FIA World Rally Championship (WRC) Academy title, which led to him competing on a programme of events in a WRC2 car during 2013.
 This programme resulted in Elfyn winning the WRC2 category on the Wales Rally of Great Britain and finishing second in WRC2 in both Germany and France.
 In addition, he made his debut in a World Rally Car in Italy, where he finished sixth overall – the best- ever performance by a Junior WRC champion making their debut in a ‘full’ WRC car.